oroinc/documentation/frontend/storefront/css/frontend-stylebook.rst

        * In the category, use the elements navigation tree on the left to jump to the element`s description, preview, and a code sample.

+.. admonition:: Business Tip

+   If you want to get more insights into |B2B commerce| and its differences to B2C, check out our comprehensive guide on this topic.

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin